13 Best Natural DHT Blockers for Men with Hair Loss

 As you can see, the group that received flaxseed supplementation (LSI) saw improved length, width, and weight of the hair.

 Scientists could not exactly pinpoint the reason for such results.
-However, it is likely that DHT blocking (as per the first study) is one of the main contributors.
+However, DHT blocking (as per the first study) likely is one of the main contributors.

 One of the easiest ways to work flaxseeds into your routine is by adding them (milled or powdered) to your smoothies.
 This adds a nice boost of fiber, as well as a slightly nutty depth.
 You can also sprinkle it on your salads or add it to stir fry.
 Another option is to make your own flaxseed dressing with a bit of honey and lemon!